benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 or "sitting" events.
 The reason could be that only these events are also present at late times, while participants were "lying in bed at other times" or "lying on the couch" at other times of the day.
-- Lying in bed after sleep: The class of "lying in bed after sleep" is classiﬁed with a precision of 56% and a recall of 50%.
+- **lying in bed after sleep:** The class of "lying in bed after sleep" is classiﬁed with a precision of 56% and a recall of 50%.
 This implies that around half of all samples which are classiﬁed as "lying in bed after sleep" are actually belonging to this class and exactly one-half of all "lying in bed after sleep" events are detected as such.
 The low level of precision is surprising since